Hatler v. Moore Wallace North America, Inc. (Tex.App.- Houston [1st Dist.] Feb. 4, 2010)(Higley)

 Background

-Moore Wallace alleged that it had accidently overpaid Hatler $11,943.92 in wages after Hatler resigned his
+enrichment.
+Moore Wallace alleged that it had accidently overpaid Hatler $11,943.92 in wages after

-the motion-for-summary-judgment hearing.
-Hatler pointed out that he had received only 21-days notice of the
+notice of the motion-for-summary-judgment hearing.
+Hatler pointed out that he had received only 21-days

 Hatler now appeals the summary judgment.